-Background Check Requirement: All full- and part-time MSN, Post-Master's Certificate and DNP students must complete a background check through Castle Branch using the code provided below no more than 3 months prior to student orientation.
+Background Check Requirement: Upon acceptance, all full- and part-time MSN, Post-Master's Certificate and DNP students must complete a background check through Castle Branch using the code provided below.
 Enrollment is contingent upon satisfactory evaluation of the results of the background check.